 All sorts of tourists are heading to check out the hidden-in-plain-sight gem that is Colombia.
 Everybody’s welcome and that goes for families too.

 Colombia is a country on the up.
-The arts and literary scenes are flourishing, tourism is booming, and you’ll be happy to know that Colombian culture is family oriented.
-There’s you as an individual – and then there’s the family as a whole, which is usually the center of a Colombian person’s life.
+The arts and literary scenes are flourishing, tourism is booming, and you’ll be happy to know that Colombian culture is family-oriented.
+There’s you as an individual – and then there’s the family as a whole, which is usually the centre of a Colombian person’s life.

 Such a vibe.